utshomax/postman-docs/src/pages/docs/sending-requests/environments/managing-environments.md

     url: "https://www.postman.com/case-studies/hathway/"
 ---

-An environment is a set of [variables](/docs/sending-requests/variables/) you can use in your Postman requests.
-You can use environments to group related sets of values together and manage access to shared Postman data if you are working as part of a team.
+In Postman, an _environment_ is a set of one or more [variables](/docs/sending-requests/variables/) that you can reference when [sending requests](/docs/sending-requests/requests/) or [writing test scripts](/docs/writing-scripts/test-scripts/).
+You can create environments for the different types of work you do in Postman.
+When you switch between environments, all of the variables in your requests and scripts will use the values from the current environment.
+This is helpful if you need to use different values in your requests depending on the context, for example, if you're sending a request to a test server or a production server.

+> Environments can also help you to collaborate on Postman data if you're working as part of a team.
+You can use environments to share and manage the visibility of sensitive data such as API secrets, passwords, tokens, and keys.
+Learn more about [working with environments as a team in Postman](/docs/sending-requests/environments/team-environments/).

 ## Contents